Cascade Wayfinders: 2026-2027

 Directions: TBD

-Directions: 107 N. Chuckanut Dr, Bellingham.
+Directions: 100-104 WA-11.
 From I-5, take exit 250 (Old Fairhaven Parkway/Chuckanut Dr).
 Head west on Old Fairhaven Parkway.
-Turn south at 12th St, then east again at the next light onto Chuckanut Drive.
-Turn north into the Fairhaven Park entrance.
-Turn right into the first parking lot.
+Turn left at 12th St, then left again at next light onto Chuckanut Dr. for approx. 5.5 miles.
+The parking lot is a short distance past the main Larrabee State Park entrance.
+It will be on your left and is signed Lost Lake Parking Lot.
 Map.

 CAMPOUT | RASAR STATE PARK

+To celebrate the arrival of spring, we’ll have a combined group campout, big fire, and lots of s’mores!
+During this weekend trip, we will practice setting up camp, fire starting and safety, and team building.
+We will also have plenty of time to play games, tell stories, and spend unstructured time together.
 Please review this packing list thoroughly and make sure your Wayfinder has all the gear they need to be safe + comfortable.
-Please see the NOAA forecast here.
+The temperature for this weekend is forecasted to be dry and warm, with cool overnight temperatures, please see the NOAA forecast here.
 If your Wayfinder would like to borrow gear and you have not requested, please reach out ASAP.

 QUESTIONS